News & Blog

 What are the long-term effects of traumatic brain injury in adults?

 Traumatic brain injury (TBI) can produce life-altering challenges that persist long after the initial trauma.
-Every TBI is unique, but many survivors face lasting physical, and emotional effects.
-While many people recover fully, others experience long-term complications that impact their daily lives, employment and overall well-being.
-In this post, we explore the long-term effects of TBI in adults - from mild traumatic brain injuries (concussions) to severe traumatic brain injuries.
+Every TBI is unique, but many people face lasting physical, cognitive and emotional effects.
+While some recover well, others experience long-term complications that impact their daily lives, family life, employment and overall well-being.
+In this post, we explore the long-term effects of TBI in adults - from mild traumatic brain injuries to severe traumatic brain injuries.

 Understanding traumatic brain injury and its severity

-Traumatic brain injury is damage to the brain caused by an external force, such as a violent blow to the head or a jolt to the body.
-It can also occur from an object penetrating the skull into brain tissue.
+Traumatic brain injury is damage to the brain caused by an external force, such as a blow to the head, a violent jolt to the body or an object penetrating the skull into the brain tissue.
 TBIs range in severity:

-Advances in emergency care now help more people survive severe head trauma, meaning more adults live with chronic effects of severe TBI.
-Every brain injury is different - factors like how the injury occurred, the age of the patient and even genetics can influence the outcome.
-So while one person may recover fully, another might face lifelong challenges after a similar injury.
+Advances in emergency care now help more people survive severe head trauma, meaning more adults live with the effects of severe TBI.
+But every brain injury is different, and a number of factors can influence the outcome.

 Physical and neurological effects of TBI

-Long-term physical and neurological effects are common after TBIs, especially moderate to severe ones.
-These medical complications can significantly impact an individual’s daily life and independence.
+Long-term physical and neurological effects are common after TBIs, especially moderate to severe ones, which can significantly impact an individual’s daily life and independence.
 They include:

 Seizures and post-traumatic epilepsy

 One of the most serious long-term risks of a traumatic brain injury is the development of post-traumatic epilepsy.
 This condition can emerge months or even years after the initial head trauma, affecting an individual’s ability to work and maintain independence.
-The risk of is particularly high for individuals with severe injuries such as a diffuse axonal injury (widespread damage to brain cell connections) or a skull fracture.
+The risk of is particularly high for individuals with severe injuries.

 Long-term headaches are among the most common complaints of TBI patients.
-Some experience persistent migraines or pressure headaches due to nerve damage, brain swelling or ongoing blood flow issues within the brain.
+Some experience persistent headaches due to nerve damage, brain swelling or ongoing blood flow issues within the brain.

 Dizziness and balance problems

-Damage to the brain’s vestibular system can result in chronic dizziness, unsteadiness or vertigo.
-These symptoms are particularly prevalent in cases of moderate traumatic brain injury and can make daily tasks such as walking, driving or standing for long periods difficult.
+Damage to the brain’s sensory system can result in dizziness, unsteadiness or and can make daily tasks such as walking, driving or standing for long periods difficult.

 Sleep disturbances and fatigue

-Many individuals with brain trauma experience chronic fatigue, often due to disrupted sleep patterns.
-Sleep disorders such as insomnia or excessive daytime drowsiness are common, affecting concentration, mood and overall quality of life.
+Many individuals with brain trauma experience fatigue.
+Sleep patterns can be disrupted and sleep disorders such as insomnia or excessive daytime drowsiness are common, affecting concentration, mood and overall quality of life.

 Hormonal imbalances

-Damage to the pituitary gland or blood vessels in the brain can lead to hormonal deficiencies, affecting metabolism, mood and energy levels.
+Damage to the glands or blood vessels in the brain can lead to hormonal deficiencies within the body, affecting metabolism, mood and energy levels.
 These imbalances may go undiagnosed for years, further complicating the recovery process.

 Cognitive and communication challenges